Azure/communication-ui-library/packages/communication-react/review/communication-react.api.md

 import { ComponentSlotStyle } from '@fluentui/react-northstar';
 import { CreateViewOptions } from '@azure/communication-calling';
 import { DeclarativeCallClient as DeclarativeCallClient_2 } from '@azure/acs-calling-declarative';
-import { DeclarativeChatClient as DeclarativeChatClient_2 } from '@azure/acs-chat-declarative';
 import { DeviceAccess } from '@azure/communication-calling';
 import { DeviceManager as DeviceManager_2 } from '@azure/communication-calling';
 import { HangUpOptions } from '@azure/communication-calling';